nakatarat/library/README.md

 # library
-A simple library made in Vanilla JS and Bootstrap.
+A simple library made using Vanilla JS and Bootstrap.

 This is my first assignment for the Odin Project curriculum in the Javascript track.